DSC-Capstone/dsc-capstone.github.io/syllabus.md

 ## Course Components

-As mentioned in the [Overview](#overview), the primary goal of Quarter 1 is to get you acquainted with your mentor's domain.
+As mentioned in the [Overview] overview), the primary goal of Quarter 1 is to get you acquainted with your mentor's domain.
 The main deliverable in Quarter 1 is the "Quarter 1 Project", which you will work on gradually throughout the quarter by completing the tasks that your mentor assigns you.
 The Quarter 1 Project is due at the end of the quarter, but a checkpoint is due in Week 5, to make sure you're on track.

 You will complete your Quarter 1 Project either individually or in groups, depending on your mentor's preferences.
 Your Quarter 1 Project will serve as a foundation for your Quarter 2 Project Proposal, which you will submit in Week 9.
 The Quarter 2 Project will be completed in groups of 2-4 throughout Quarter 2.